 Asia Pacific: Internship and Study Semester

 This program combines a spring academic semester with an international internship.
-Spend the first eight weeks in transferrable courses in Sydney, Australia.
-Spend a week on spring break, then finish up with an eight week internship.
+Spend the first eight weeks in transferrable courses in Sydney, Australia, then finish up with an eight week internship.
 You will choose your courses from a preapproved transfer list.
 You will have your choice of internship destinations: Sydney, Australia; Auckland, New Zealand; Hong Kong or Singapore.
 Asia-Pacific is an excellent place to study and intern because it is a fast-growing, dynamic region for international business.

 - Global Marketing = MKTG 4704 International Marketing